harterrt/harterrt/content/pages/home.md

 I use this blog to clarify my thinking around how I practice data science.
-The best data work is easy to understand, but it takes a lot of work to get to a clear explaination.
+The best data work is easy to understand, but it takes a lot of work to get to a clear explanation.

 Here are some of my favorite pieces: